Cisco CLI Error: % Configuration of multiple subinterfaces of the same main interface with the same VID is not permitted

 The most common solution to this scenario would be to configure a different VLAN ID on subinterface gi0/0.2.
 While configuring subinterfaces, if it is not immediately obvious which other subinterface is assigned to the same VLAN, you could use the show running-config command to check the configuration of all the Layer 3 interfaces on the router.

-VLANs, trunking, inter-vlan routing and subinterfaces are covered in detail the following interactive course: Course 5 - VLANs & Trunks on this website.
+VLANs, trunking, inter-vlan routing and subinterfaces are covered in detail the following interactive course: CCNA 200-301 Part 1A Module 5 - VLANs & TRUNKS on this website.

 Want to test your networking skills with hands-on configuration and troubleshooting questions?
-Try out the Workshops section of this website here: Workshops (Login required).
+Try out the Workshops section of this website here: CCNA 200-301 Consolidation Labs (Login required).